OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:21

-For where your treasure is, there your heart will be also.
+For wherever your treasure is, there your heart will be as well.

 ---